jdx/mise/README.md

 - Read the [creating plugins guide](https://github.com/asdf-vm/asdf/blob/master/docs/plugins-create.md)
 - Consider using our [Template](https://github.com/asdf-vm/asdf-plugin-template) which has the core functionality to tools published to GitHub releases and CI for GitHub/GitLab/CircleCI out of the box.

+### `asdf-community`

+If you're creating a new plugin consider creating it as part of the [`asdf-community`](https://github.com/asdf-community/.github) project.
+This is a separate community project with consolidated maintenance.

 ## Contributing a new Plugin

 - Add the plugin to this `README.md`.
 - Create a file with the shortname you wish to be used by asdf in `plugins/<name>`.
 Then contents should be `repository = <your_repo>`.
 - Create a PR following the instructions in the PR template.

+## Security

+The `asdf` core provides a [security policy](https://github.com/asdf-vm/asdf/security/policy) which covers the core `asdf` tool.
+Plugins are the responsibility of their creators and not covered by the `asdf` policy.
+It is the responsibility of the user to evaluate each plugin they use for security concerns, even those in the `asdf-community` repositories.
+You can pin a plugin to a commit of the source repo with `asdf plugin update <name> <git-ref>`, however running `asdf plugin update <name>` or `asdf plugin update --all` will change the `sha` you have previously set.

 ## Plugin List